gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-2d-drawimage.md

 {{{example url="../webgl-2d-drawimage-05.html" }}}

-you can see one problem which is that because of the rotation someone we see past the edge of the texture.
-As its set to `CLAMP_TO_EDGE` the edge just gets repeated.
+you can see one problem which is that because of the rotation sometimes we see past the edge of the texture.
+As it's set to `CLAMP_TO_EDGE` the edge just gets repeated.

 We could fix that by discarding any pixels outside of the 0 to 1 range inside the shader.
 `discard` exits the shader immediately without writing a pixel.